 Column ‘TblOrganizationEmployee.EmployeeSalary’ is invalid in the select list because it is not contained in either an aggregate function or the GROUP BY clause.”

-so the columns that you use in the select list, they have to satisfy one of these two conditions.
-You should either have an aggregate function applied on that column or that column should be part of the group by clause.
-If none of these conditions are met, then you get the above error.
+The columns you include in the select list must adhere to one of two conditions: either they should have an aggregate function applied to them, or they should be included in the group by clause.
+If neither of these conditions is met, you will encounter the error mentioned above.

 Group by based on multiple columns